top of page

 1. Learn in class.
 Rather than messing around or looking out of the window and wishing you were elsewhere, use the time and teacher's expertise given to you to actually learn.
 If you are sat in school, you might as well pay attention and learn what you have to now so that you don't have to teach yourself anything in your own free time later.

-2. Use different coloured highlighters for different levels of importance.
+1. Use different coloured highlighters for different levels of importance.
 Colour coding information is a quick and easy way to identify key areas you need to remember and review when you revise from your notes later.
+Using different colours helps you to organise information according to what types of information it is, what you need to do with it and how important it is to know.
+For example, you could highlight key concepts in red, subpoints in purple, key words in blue and detailed facts in light blue.

-3. Utilise numbered bullet points.
+1. Utilise numbered bullet points.
 Using numbers rather than dots can help you recall information because if you remember that you have three bullet points but you can only remember two, you will put in that extra effort to be able to remember the third, rather than simply assuming that there must have only been two points you wanted to make.
-Another benefit of using numbers is that you can order lists of information in order of importance, with key information being at the top of lists so you are more likely to remember them, or
+Another benefit of using numbers is that you can order lists of information in order of importance, with key information being at the top of lists so you are more likely to remember them, or putting information that you keep on forgetting at the top of a list so that you can review them more often to help you remember them more easily.

 Comments